orrsella/orrsella.com/_posts/2014-09-24-integration-and-end-to-end-test-configurations-in-sbt-for-scala-java-projects.md

 ---
 layout: post
-title:  Integration and End-to-End Test Configurations in SBT for Scala/Java Projects
+title:  Integration and End-to-End Test Configurations in SBT
 ---

 It is common to have three levels of tests: